microsoft/vscode-docs/docs/editor/codebasics.md

 ![Multi-cursor-next-word](images/codebasics/multicursor-word.gif)

+> [!TIP]
-> **Tip:** You can also add more cursors with `kb(editor.action.selectHighlights)`, which will add a selection at each occurrence of the current selected text.
+> You can also add more cursors with `kb(editor.action.selectHighlights)`, which will add a selection at each occurrence of the current selected text.

 ### Multi-cursor modifier